dannsam/xenko-docs/manual/graphics/graphics-compositor/index.md

 You can have multiple graphics compositors in your project, but you can only use one compositor at a time.
 At runtime, Xenko uses the graphics compositor you specify in [Game Settings](media/game-studio/game-settings.md).

-The graphics compositor and the **root scene asset** work together.
-They're both defined in the...
+## Open the graphics compositor editor

-You can swap out the root scene or the graphics compositor, or both, but you should make sure that they work together at any given frame.
+>[!Note]

-## Open the graphics compositor
+>The graphics compositor editor is a work in progress.

 In the **asset view** (in the bottom pane by default), double-click the **Graphics Compositor** asset.